Dual Role of Squeezed-Reservoir in Quantum Phase Synchronization: Boosting and Blockade: Limit cycle

-\textbf{Limit cycle.} It is well know that a system cannot be synchronized if it lacks a limit cycle.
+Fundamentally, the emergence of synchronization is predicated on the existence of a limit cycle \cite{pikovsky_2001_synchronization,roulet_2018_synchronizing}.
 For the TLS coupled to a squeezed reservoir, we will show that it has a valid limit cycle in the Bloch space $\{\theta,\phi\}$.
 In order to track the `` trajectories'' of the TLS, it is necessary to calculate the time evolution of both $\theta$ and $\phi$.
 These are determined by the following equations

 When the external drive is absent, the phase $\phi$ is fully free, but we can obtain the steady-state solution of $\theta$